 |1 July 1962||58||1 July 2020|

 The term ‘preservation age’ is derived from the term ‘preserved benefits’.
 In the superannuation context, your super benefits (i.e. super fund contributions made by you or your employer, plus any associated earnings) must be preserved until you have reached your preservation age and you’ve met a condition of release.

 It’s important to understand that your preservation age is different from the Age Pension eligibility age.
 The Age Pension eligibility age in Australia also depends on your date of birth.
-It is currently 65 years and six months, but this age is progressively increasing and will be 67 by 1 July 2023.
+It is currently 66 years, but this age is progressively increasing and will be 67 from 1 July 2023.
 The preservation age for all Australians is therefore much lower than the Age Pension eligibility age.